Alejogb1/job-board/blog-data/bubble-chart-in-d3js.md

 id: "bubble-chart-in-d3js"
 ---

-Okay so bubble chart in D3js you say yeah I've tangled with that beast a few times its a classic visualization but theres always some little detail that throws you off right?
-Alright lets break it down like we’re debuggin some gnarly code together
+ so bubble chart in D3js you say yeah I've tangled with that beast a few times its a classic visualization but theres always some little detail that throws you off right? lets break it down like we’re debuggin some gnarly code together

 First off lets be super clear D3js is powerful you can pretty much make anything you want but that also means you gotta build it up almost from scratch which is why I like to say its like a lego kit for data viz not a pre-built playmobil set.